Aleta Ogord: Fictional character biography

-Aleta Ogord is an Arcturan who was born on the planet Arcturus IV in the late 20th century of the Earth-691 timeline.
-She was trained to be aggressive and resented her weak and intellectual adoptive brother Stakar.
-When she was physically merged with Stakar, such that only one of them could exist physically at any one time, she spent much time suspended in limbo.
-She grew passive and in time fell in love with Stakar.
-The Hawk God allowed the two to separate for a time and she gave birth to three children named Tara, Sita, and John.
+Aleta Ogord is one of the alien Arcturan race from the planet called Arcturus IV, where she was born in towards the end of an alternate timeline 20th century in the Earth-691 reality.
+Aleta was trained to have aggressive traits and she resented her intellectual adopted brother Stakar whom she considered weak.
+When she and Stakar became physically merged, where only one of them existed physically at a time, Aleta spent a great deal of time a suspension in limbo.
+Aleta became passive and eventually grew to love Stakar.
+The Hawk God then allowed Aleta and Stakar to separate from each other temporarily and she had three children with him: Tara, Sita, and John.

 Aleta's father Ogord sought revenge on Starhawk for abandoning him, kidnapped his grandchildren, and turned them into psychic vampires.
-The children were killed, and Aleta held it against Stakar for the rest of his life, as she felt he could have prevented it.
+The children were all killed, and Aleta held it against Stakar for the rest of his life, as she felt he could have prevented it.

 As an adventurer and protector, Starhawk and Aleta first meet the Guardians of the Galaxy and the Defenders.
 They aided the heroes in defeating the Badoon invasion force.
-Starhawk joined the Guardians of the Galaxy in a space mission, and helped defeat the Topographical Man.
-It is revealed how Stakar and Aleta had first merged into a composite being as Starhawk.
+Starhawk accompanied the Guardians of the Galaxy on a space mission, and helped defeat the Topographical Man.
+It is revealed how Stakar and Aleta had first together as a composite being as Starhawk.
 They helped battle the Reavers of Arcturus.
 Starhawk teamed with the time-traveling Thor, and battled Korvac and his Minions of Menace.
 Starhawk later traveled to the present day alongside his fellow Guardians, and assisted the Avengers in their battle against Korvac.
 Alongside the Guardians, the Fantastic Four, Dargo, and Keeper, Starhawk battled manifestations of Korvac's power in various eras.
 In 3017 A.D., The Guardians went on a quest to find the lost shield of Captain America.
 They battled Taserface and the Stark, and defeated the Stark.
 Eventually, Aleta defeated and expelled Stakar's consciousness from her being, and sent Stakar back in time to begin his life cycle again.

 Eventually, Aleta and Starhawk were separated, and she began a relationship with Vance Astro, until a dying Starhawk reabsorbed her to save his own life.
 For a time, the merged being existed only in Stakar's newly darkened form, even when Aleta was in control, until Aleta finally overpowered Stakar, sent him back to his infant body in the past, and assumed the mantle of Starhawk.
 She held the title for a brief period, until Stakar returned during a visit to another timeline, after which she gave up the title and powers of Starhawk to be rid of Stakar's influence, which had made her cold and unfeeling.
 Although she was still in love with Vance and was engaged to marry him, the series ended leaving the future of their relationship ambiguous.